 Canadian veterans receive an enthusiastic welcome from 10, 000 locals in Apeldoorn, Holland, 40 years after the Canadian troops helped liberate their country from Nazi Germany.
 Photo: Dick Darrell/Toronto Star via Getty Images

-Every year on May 5, the people of the Netherlands celebrate Liberation Day: a national holiday marking the anniversary of the day in 1945 when Allied troops — mostly Canadians — freed the country from Nazi occupation.
+Every year, the people of the Netherlands celebrate the 1945 liberation of their nation by Allied troops — mostly Canadians — from Nazi occupation.
 In remembrance of that monumental moment, we revisit journalist Bert Archer’s 2019 journey to the Netherlands, in which he followed the footsteps of Canadian soldiers along the liberation route and experienced the gratitude the nation still holds for them generations later.

 In a cemetery just outside the Dutch town of Holten, I heard a story about Leena Van Dam, the Dutch widow of a Finnish man who, when she noticed a Finnish name on a headstone there one winter, asked whether she could put a candle on it for Christmas Eve, as Finns do.
 It took some wrestling with the Commonwealth War Graves Commission apparently who, even when they relented, insisted she would have to put a candle on every grave at her own expense.